elenianton/Aspect-Based-Sentiment-Analysis-ABSA/README.md

     A parameter of the function should specify which part will be used.
 5. Experiments.py -->  uses the functions of train.py and test.py.
     The experiments.py do:
     a.
 10-fold cross validation.In each iteration 9 parts will be used for training and 1 for testing/evaluation.
 Estimate accuracy for each of the 10 folds/iterations and               calculate an average of them.
     b.
-Repeat the experiments of 5.a but use only the 1/3 and 2/3 of the training parts; i.e., 3 parts, 6 parts.
-Comment the results.
+Repetition of the experiments of 5.a but use only the 1/3 and 2/3 of the training parts; i.e., 3 parts, 6 parts.
-6. Use a feature selection technique and assess if all the features that you have used are important.
-For example,  if you have 1000 features you can keep the n most important and re-run your experiments (using all the 9 training parts).
+6. Finaly, we using a feature selection technique.